 Photo: Fayetteville Flyer staff

-It has been an incredible fundraising year for the art department at the University of Arkansas.
+It has been a big fundraising year for the art department at the University of Arkansas.

-The new gift, given by the Windgate Charitable Foundation and announced this week by interim school of art director Jeannie Hulen, will be used to create a new Art & Design district in south Fayetteville.
+The new gift, given by the Windgate Charitable Foundation and announced this week by interim school of art director Jeannie Hulen, will be used to create a new art and design district in south Fayetteville.
 The district would include new facilities for art and design classrooms, labs, studios, and possibly public gallery space that will intended to “create a central hub for all creative endeavors of student and faculty artist and designers at the university and beyond.

 The new district will be developed near Martin Luther King Boulevard and Hill Avenue near the existing J. William Fulbright College of Arts and Sciences Hill Avenue Sculpture Complex that opened in 2016.